roshanis/10kings/chapter2_alauddin_khilji_final.md

 "I'm tired of proving myself," Abachi said quietly.
 "Aren't you?"

 I was.
-By all the gods and prophets, I was.
+By the prophet, I was.

 So I went to the dinner.